jrmerz/express-auth/README.md

 #### protected : [Object]

 Define the endpoints that require login or can only be accessed by admins.
-These endpoints are (currently) assumed to be REST JSON endpoints.
+These endpoints are assumed to be REST JSON endpoints by default.
 So failure responses will be of the form:

 ```JSON